nodejs/admin/Moderation-Policy.md

 * Moderation of Posts authored by non-Collaborators may result in those non-Collaborators being Blocked temporarily or indefinitely from further participation in the Node.js GitHub organization.
-* In the case where a GitHub Account, Issue, or Pull-Request appears to have been created with no intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, deleting Issues and Pull Requests, Blocking indefinitely, and reporting accounts to GitHub.
+* In the case where a GitHub Account, Issue, or Pull Request appears to have been created with no intention to collaborate in good faith, swift actions may be taken without following the above procedures including: removing Posts, deleting Issues and Pull Requests, Blocking indefinitely, and reporting accounts to GitHub.